Most travel bloggers don’t make the majority of their income from blogging.

 - Get a piece of paper and a pen, and write down all of the things that you love doing and feel like you could do on a daily basis.
 Are any of these things that you could turn into a job?

 - On another piece of paper, write down all of the types of companies, brands, or people that you might like to work for.

-When I did this exercise, it made me realise that travel photography and creating visuals for social media are some of my favourite tasks, so I decided that those things would be my future dream travel job.
+When I did this exercise, it made me realise that travel writing and preparing images for social media are some of my favourite tasks, so I decided that those things would be my future dream travel job.

 Then when I wrote down the types of companies that appealed to me, I found that tourism boards, tour companies, and other travel bloggers were the types of brands that I’d like to work with.
 Now I know exactly the types of jobs I should aim for!